 What is acute inflammation?

 Why?
 Because if bacteria and viruses enter our body, and if it just stays there, replicates and multiplies, then our body, our cells will die.
 So of course we want to get rid of this.
 So that’s an immune response.

 What happens during an immune response?

-For instance, when you get a little cut on your arm and then there is a little bacteria that enters, it becomes red and swollen.
+When you get a little cut on your arm and then there is a little bacteria that enters, it becomes red and swollen.

-What is Chronic inflammation and is it bad for your body?
+What is chronic inflammation and is it bad for your body?

 Is there a difference between chronic inflammation and acute inflammation?